powsybl/powsybl-open-rao/docs/input-data/specific-input-data/intertemporal-constraints.md

 ### Lag time

-The **lag time** corresponds to the time elapsed between the moment when the generator gets a shut-down order and the moment it is completely off.
+The **lag time** corresponds to the time required by the generator to reach complete shutdown from its $P_{\min}$

 ### Power gradients

-When operated above its $P_{\min}$, a generator can be restricted by **power gradients** that limit the amount of MW its power can vary per hour.
+When operated above its $P_{\min}$, a generator can be restricted by **power gradients** that limit the amount of MW its power can vary between two consecutive timestamps.
 These gradients can be defined upward and/or downward.

 ## JSON API